Meet the Liars

 Marie is our shortest Liar, something we remind her of each time we line up for group photos…

-Marie is author of the young adult novels Over My Head and What I Meant… (Random House Books), and a new paranormal YA novel Drawn.
+Marie is author of the young adult novels Over My Head, What I Meant… (Random House Books), and Drawn.
+Her debut picture book Green Green, co-authored with her husband Baldev Lamba and illustrated by Sonia Sanchez, comes out through Farrar Straus Giroux in 2017.
 One of her essays appears in Call Me Okaasan: Adventures in Multicultural Mothering, and she has a short story in the anthology Liar Liar (Mendacity Press).

-She is also an Associate Literary Agent for the Jennifer DeChiara Literary Agency, and her submission guidelines can be found by clicking here.
+She is an Associate Literary Agent for the Jennifer DeChiara Literary Agency, representing picture book writers and illustrators, middle grade, YA and adult novelists, and memoir writers.
+Her submission guidelines can be found by clicking here.
+And to follow her weekly Agent Monday posts, visit her website here.

 Jonathan seems normal enough, but brings all these weird zombie dolls and candied eyeballs to events, so…